jillesvangurp/presentation-test-performance/slides.md

 - **Fake/mock as little** as possible
 - **Touch as much** of your system as you can.
 - **Don't waste a good scenario**
-  - add more to them.
+  - add detail, what else would a user do, assert stuff
 - Test **side effects**, trigger **feature interactions**, and the **unexpected stuff** that happens in the real world.
 - Test **regressions**.
 Reproduce things that went wrong for customers.
 And then ensure they stay fixed.